ironsheep/P2-BLDC-Motor-Control/ADDING_MOTOR.md

 - Associate tables with new motor constant (creating new tables if needed)
 - Determine new fwd/rev offset constants that yield lowest current draw at fixed speed/rpm
 - Adjust motor position sense code to new motor hall geometry so rotation positon tracking are correct for the motor
+- Determine and add max request values for each voltage we support
+- Validate all your work, when it's complete, share it with us!

 ## What Driver needs to know about a motor